RebeccaFlach/covid-modeling/reports/draft_report.md

 | -------- | ------- |
 | Total exposure time | 5.84 |

-With the total exposure time being on average 5.84 min/day, and the transmission rate β = 1.41e-9 per min, we can multiply the two to find that the average number of infections per day.
+With the total exposure time being on average 5.84 min/day, and the transmission rate β = 1.41e-9 per min, we can multiply the two to find the average number of infections per day.
 | Metric | Mean |
 | -------- | ------- |
 | Number of Infections (per day) | 8.23e-9 |